Lopolin-LP/splitFileUploads-Vencord/README.md

 Fear not!
 Tools like [7-zip](https://www.7-zip.org/) help out in this case!
 They got all the features this plugin utilizes.

 ## Installation
-1. Download this repo into `userplugins/splitFileUploads`
+1. Download this repo into `src/userplugins/splitFileUploads`
 2. Naviate to that folder
 3. `pnpm init`
 4. `pnpm add nanotar`
+5. Go back to the root of Vencord's Source Code
+6. run `git apply .\src\userplugins\splitFileUploads\fixcors.patch` or `git apply src/userplugins/splitFileUploads/fixcors.patch`
-5. Reinject Vencord and you're done!
+7. Reinject Vencord and you're done!

 Note: Fancier version with a simple `pnpm i` will come at some point, right now I don't understand any of it!